FalseG0d/AutomatedWorkspace/README.md

 3. Move Persisten Backup To Local Directory Ath the End of session(If Configured).
 4. Automatically Commit to GitHub At the End of session(If Configured).
 5. Clone a project.
+6. Make an init file to setup all .env variables.